dansanderson/easyasm65/README.md

 EasyAsm has the following limitations compared to the Acme assembler.

-* Per-file source size limit of 44 KB
+* "Edit mode" in-memory source size limit of 44 KB
 * No macros
 * No conditional or looping assembly
 * No symbol list output